offalynne/Input/docs/latest/Device-Quirks.md

 ## Keyboard

-!> Keyboard is not supported by GameMaker (and Input) on the PS4, PS5, Xbox One, Xbox Series X/S, iOS or tvOS platforms.

 ### Keyboard on Desktop

 !> The following is valid for native builds only.
 If you are using HTML5 for your game but are running on a desktop device, please see the [HTML5 section](#keyboard-on-console-mobile-and-html5) for information on platform-specific quirks.